Ovilia/blog/_posts/2014-04-27-01-the-whole-picture.md

 </html>
 {% endhighlight %}

 Inline style is easy to write as a demo.
 But in real situation, it makes it impossible to reuse the style and the content and style will be coupled tighted, which is the last thing we want.
-So, **never use inline style in real programming**!
+So, **never use inline style in real programming**! :boom:

 ###Internal style